cran/RcppTOML/README.md

 [TOML](https://github.com/toml-lang/toml) is a configuration file grammar for humans.
-It is easier to read and edit than the alternatives yet arguably more useful as it is stronly types: values come back as integer, double, (multiline-) character (strings), boolean or Datetime.
+It is easier to read and edit than the alternatives yet arguably more useful as it is strongly typed: values come back as integer, double, (multiline-) character (strings), boolean or Datetime.
 Moreover, complex nesting and arrays are supported as well.